iahuang/chet/README.md

 ## Related Works

--   [Chess Transformers](https://github.com/sgrvinod/chess-transformers), a similar transformer-based chess engine.
+-   [Chess Transformers](https://github.com/sgrvinod/chess-transformers), a similarly-sized model that uses a different architecture.
 -   [Leela Chess Zero](https://github.com/LeelaChessZero/lc0), another, far larger neural network chess engine based on the transformer architecture.
 -   [Maia Chess](https://www.maiachess.com/), a version of AlphaZero that has been fine-tuned with the goal of producing more human-like play.